ParabShubham263/PizzaSales-SQL/README.md

 -
 *The total revenue generated from pizza sales is "$817860.05" -
-*The most pizza category ordered based on quantity is "Classic(14888)" -
+*The pizza category ordered the most based on quantity is "Classic (14,888)."
+-